codezero-be/laravel-localized-routes/README.md

 | /admin/reports    | en.admin.reports.index |
 | /nl/admin/reports | nl.admin.reports.index |

-**Beware that you don't register the same URL twice when omitting the locale.** You can't have a localized `/about` route and also register a non-localized `/about` route in this case.
+**⚠️ Beware that you don't register the same URL twice when omitting the locale.** You can't have a localized `/about` route and also register a non-localized `/about` route in this case.
 The same idea applies to the `/` (root) route!
 Also note that the route names still have the locale prefix.

-### Generate Route URL's
+### 🚕 Generate Route URL's

 You can get the URL of your named routes as usual, using the `route()` helper.